osavul-org/github-action-slack-notify-deployment/CONTRIBUTING.md

 git push && git push --tags
 ```

-Finally, issue a [new GitHub release](https://github.com/voxmedia/github-action-slack-notify-build/releases) for the corresponding version, detailing what has changed.
+Finally, issue a [new GitHub release](https://github.com/Discontract/github-action-slack-notify-deployment/releases) for the corresponding version, detailing what has changed.

-## Code of Conduct

-By contributing to this repository, you are expected to abide by the [Code of Conduct laid out by Vox Product](http://code-of-conduct.voxmedia.com/).